lesterzeng/Gismle/README.md

 :pencil:, collaborate on projects :file_folder:, organize workflows :chart_with_downwards_trend:, and track progress :round_pushpin:in a visual,productive, and rewarding way.
 From brainstorm to planning to execution, Gismle manages the big milestones and the day-to-day tasks of working together and getting things done.

-## User Stories :page_facing_up:
+## Brief Description :page_facing_up:

-### Brief Description
+- a Board refers to a single project
-- User able to store/view multiple Projects
+- a Card refers to an action that the user want to take regarding to the Board (project)
-- Each Project have multiple of cards which is organised under 3 Lists namely toDo, inProgress and complete
+- a Comment refers to any comments the user wants to input in regards to a specific Card (action) i.e. progress, type of method used to complete the action, etc
-- Each cards contains multiple of comments that can be added by the user
+- Each Board can have multiple of cards which each card can have only 1 out of 3 type of status namely toDo, inProgress and complete
-- Each card can be move till it reaches completed
+- Each Card starts as toDo as default and can move to inProgress then lastly to complete

-### Description
+- User able to store/view multiple Boards that have the user listed as on of the members

 ## Technologies Used